 Skillshare Member Spotlight

-The widely popular online learning community for creatives of all kinds asked if they could interview me for their Member Spotlight series.
+The online learning community for creatives asked if they could interview me for their Member Spotlight series.
 Shocked and honored, I managed to share a bit of my career backstory and a few brand-building tips.
 Read the article here on Skillshare's blog.